LIVEABOARD SEARCH

 Dive Site Descriptions

-All the diving you are likely to do will be on the leeward side of the island, not the west coast which is exposed to the Atlantic.
+All of the diving in St Kitts that you are likely to do will be on the leeward side of the island, not the west coast which is exposed to the Atlantic.
 Most dive sites are in the shelter of South Friar's Bay and off the coast from Basseterre, and further north in the shadow of Mt Liamuiga.
-More than 400 ships have sunk off the coast of St Kitts so you expect some easy and fascinating wreck dives.
+More than 400 ships have sunk off the coast of St Kitts so expect some easy and fascinating wreck dives.
 The marine life benefits from the St. Kitts and Nevis marine protected zone that extends out 2 miles from the coast.
 From the liveaboard departure point of Port Zante Marina, there are over a dozen dive sites mere minutes away.
 So it could not be easier for you to start exploring these pristine Caribbean reefs and the creatures that thrive here.

 How to Dive St Kitts

-The Diving Season
+The St Kitts Diving Season

 You can dive in St Kitts all year round but the most popular time is during the winter and spring from December to May.
 The maximum water temperature is 84F/29°C in September and October and the minimum is 79F/26°C from January to March .
 3 mm shorties are advised, or a 3 or 5 mm full length for those that feel cold easily.
 Visibility is pretty consistent at 60-100 ft/18-30m.
 Currents are gentle but there are some exposed sites with mild to moderate currents.